SOFTS-Raw sugar hits 2-1/2 week lows, cocoa steadies

 SUGAR

-* Dealers noted limited news about supplies, adding that sugar is trying to consolidate at around 24 cents and that relatively high white sugar prices should encourage refiners to buy more raw for processing.
+* Dealers noted limited fresh news about supplies, adding sugar is trying to consolidate around 24 cents, and that relatively high white sugar prices should encourage refiners to buy more raw for processing.

 * This, combined with speculators who have mostly covered their long positions, should underpin sugar.